How Do I Get a Food Handlers Permit in Utah?

 In the year 2017, the Center for Disease Control and Prevention (CDC) reported that there was a total of 20 foodborne disease outbreaks in Utah.
 This is up from the 10 outbreaks reported in 2016 but similar to the 24 reported in 2015.

-If you practice what you learn in food handler training, you can help keep the number of outbreaks in Utah down.
+If you practice what you learn, you can help keep the number of outbreaks down.

-As discussed above, there are a variety of establishments you can work at with your Utah food handler license.
+As discussed above, there are a variety of establishments you can work at.

-And within each establishment there are numerous jobs because the food and beverage industry in Utah is growing extremely fast.
+And within each establishment, there are numerous jobs because the food and beverage industry in Salt Lake City, Provo, West Valley City, and across the state is growing extremely fast.

 |Job Title||Average Hourly Wage||Average Yearly Wage|